At other places

 Out of breath, out of time

-And being out of space, we have travelled to the moon and back.
-To see the stars and also to explore another unhabitable spaces - the outer space that combines a challenging enviroment with extreme temperatures and with limited air supply.
+And being out of space, people have already travelled to the Moon and back.
+To see the stars and also to explore another unhabitable spaces – the outer space that combines a challenging enviroment with extreme temperatures and with limited air supply.

 First life, then spaces, then buildings – the other way around never works.Jan Gehl, urban visionary